vhphong/spring-boot-jwt/README.md

 # spring-boot-jwt

-a spring boot project using JWT for auth-ing
+a spring boot project using JWT as a security